openhwgroup/cve2/doc/03_reference/pipeline_details.rst

 All instructions require two cycles minimum to pass down the pipeline.
 One cycle in the IF stage and one in the ID/EX stage.
 Not all instructions can complete in the ID/EX stage in one cycle so will stall there until they complete.
-This means the maximum IPC (Instructions per Cycle) Ibex can achieve is 1 when multi-cycle instructions aren't used.
+This means the maximum IPC (Instructions per Cycle) CVE2 can achieve is 1 when multi-cycle instructions aren't used.
 See Multi- and Single-Cycle Instructions below for the details.

 Third Pipeline Stage
 --------------------
-Ibex can be configured to have a third pipeline stage (Writeback) which has major effects on performance and instruction behaviour.
+CVE2 can be configured to have a third pipeline stage (Writeback) which has major effects on performance and instruction behaviour.
 This feature is *EXPERIMENTAL* and the details of its impact are not yet documented here.
 All of the information presented below applies only to the two stage pipeline provided in the default configurations.